How Much Every Type of Penetration Testing Costs in 2023

 Mobile App Penetration Testing Costs

 Mobile app pen testing requires a high level of skill and expertise because it often combines testing across disciplines.
 Mobile apps are often connected to a company’s web apps, which have APIs and so on.
-A good mobile app pen test team may need to be proficient at all these test types to carry out a valuable test.
+A good mobile app pen test team may need to be proficient at all these test types to carry out a valuable test that will pass the relevant compliance requirements.

 This is our full article on mobile app penetration testing costs.
-It breaks down the major cost factors like the ancillary connections of the app, the app platform, and more.
+It breaks down the major cost factors, such as the app’s ancillary connections and platform.

 API Penetration Testing Costs

-Since API pen tests are more commonly performed as white-box tests, their average cost is typically lower than other pen test types.
-Costs here are for APIs tested in isolation, and will increase if the test is more comprehensive, including a surrounding web app or cloud environment, as you will see below.
+Since API pen tests are more commonly performed as white-box tests, their average cost is typically lower than that of other pen test types.
+Costs here are for APIs tested in isolation and will increase if the test is more comprehensive, including a surrounding web app or cloud environment, as you will see below.

 Benchmark Cost: $15,000 – $30,000

 This is our in-depth article on API penetration testing costs.
-It describes the main cost factors of an API pen test, like API size, retesting included & more.
+It describes the main cost factors of an API pen test, such as API size, retesting included, and more.

 Web App Penetration Testing Costs